 1. What Does It Mean To Fear The Lord & What Is The Fear Of The Lord

-To start off this discussion, I feel that it is only right to point to Biblical scriptures that will help me explain my point.
+To start off this discussion, I feel that it is only right to point to Biblical scriptures that will help me explain what to fear the Lord means.

 Matthew 10:28 – Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell.

-There are two parts to this verses that I want to point out.
-I will go with the previous theme about God punishing us first and how it pertains to the verse I just gave you.
 To put it bluntly, God can send us to hell.
 He has the ability to do that.
-In fact He has the ability to do just about anything He wants.
+In fact, He has the ability to do just about anything He wants.
 I mean let’s get real.
-In the Old testament God would literally strike people dead on the spot for disobeying him.
+In the Old Testament God would literally strike people dead on the spot for disobeying him.
 During the days of Noah, God flooded the Earth and killed all of its inhabitants because of their sin and disobedience.
 He killed Lot’s wife for looking back after He told her not to.

 Let’s get to the first part of Matthew 10:28.
 This verse is also telling us that the only one that we should ever fear is God.
 Not people, not man, not our bosses, not the robbers on the street; we should only fear God.
 It was man that crucified Jesus.
-But Jesus made the point that whatever authority man thought they had over Him was given to them by God.
+But Jesus made the point that whatever authority man thought they had over Him was given to them by God (John 19:11).
 Meaning that whatever happened to Jesus was God’s will.
 Because God has the ultimate say so.
 Not man.
-And therefore, we should fear no one but God, because God has the ability to “destroy both soul and body in hell” not a man.